-America has seen many protests in recent weeks, and there are many people eager to “tear down” the system – but protesting is easy.
+America has seen many protests and there are many people eager to “tear down” the system – but protesting is easy.
 The difficult part is coming up with solutions and a society that works better than what we have now.

 As Winston Churchill famously noted in 1946:

 “Many forms of Government have been tried, and will be tried in this world of sin and woe.
 No one pretends that democracy is perfect or all-wise.
 Indeed it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time … ”

 Can any one person or group create a whole new system of government that works specifically for the people?
 Well, history shows us that this has been done before.
 And if it has happened before, those who follow history will know that it could quite easily happen again.

 The Greek city-state of Athens is a perfect example of how democratic systems were tried, tested, revamped, and renewed.
 As a people, the ancient Greeks had an idea of what proper governance should look like and essentially used trial-and-error over hundreds of years to perfect it.

 The first attempt at a genuine democracy was seen around 621 B.C. with the end of oral law and adoption of written laws.
 This was spearheaded by a man named Draco.
 Prior to this, laws were unwritten and mostly unknown by the majority of Athenians.
 By writing them down and placing them on small three-sided pyramids, every literate person could read the laws.